binalyze/n8n-nodes-binalyze-air/README.md

 - `get` - Retrieve a specific task
 - `getAll` - Retrieve many tasks
 - `getTaskAssignments` - Retrieve assignments for a specific task
+- `waitForCompletion` - Wait for a task to complete with polling

 ### Triage Rules
 Create and manage triage rules for automated analysis.